News of Interest.TV

 — One man who was directly connected to all the leftist Sandinista activity was Pedro Joaquin Chamorro, who overtly worked with the Jesuit priests, university officials and students, and the FSLN.
 Despite his activities being well known to the Somoza Administration, he was not banished or imprisoned.
 Chamorro was also the co-owner of the newspaper La Presna, and he used this newspaper to blast Somoza nearly every day.
 The newspaper promoted the Communist cause and essentially advocated an overthrow of the government, but Somoza continued to allow the newspaper to publish until they were actually in serious battle with the Sandinistas, due to the right of the freedom of the press.
 Many visiting dignitaries were shocked by the fact that the newspaper was allowed to be printed with what it was saying.
 Somoza says, “To all of them, I could point to it and say, ‘Perhaps now do you believe that we have freedom of the press in Nicaragua?’”
 Later when Chamorro was assassinated, the Communists and the international press incorrectly blamed Somoza; but Chamorro was the last person Somoza wanted killed because he then became a martyr.

-Excerpts from Chapter 3: Terrorism in Managua
+Excerpts from Chapter 3: Terrorism in Managua (link)

 This chapter describes a situation in 1974 where terrorists took a Christmas party hostage in Managua that had 45 people attending including many high ranking political figures as well as friends and family of Somoza, where the terrorists demanded money, the release of convicted felons, and passage to Cuba.
 Also explained is how some Sandinista Jesuit priests started a slander campaign in Washington to attempt to deprive Nicaragua of military assistance from the United States.